-This project will ideally construct a sidewalk that extends approximately 1,200 feet on the eastern side of Depot Street, from the existing sidewalk that ends at 19 Depot Street to South Station Street.
-Two high-visibility crosswalks with ADA-compliant curb ramps are desired across Bayberry Lane and Station Street.
+This project will ideally construct a five-foot-wide minimum sidewalk with granite curbing that extends approximately 1,200 feet on the eastern side of Depot Street, from the existing sidewalk that ends at 19 Depot Street to South Station Street.
+Two high-visibility crosswalks with pedestrian curb ramps are desired across Bayberry Lane and Station Street.
 This is part of a phased project to connect residential neighborhoods on Depot Street to Halls Corner, Duxbury Town Hall, and First Parish Unitarian Church.